 For years farmers and researchers have worked together on scientifically evaluating growing practices using controlled and replicated experiments.
 Much of this work is done in collaboration with universities, the USDA, and other organizations such as the Organic Farming Research Foundation.
 Funding opportunities such as Conservation Innovation Grants provide support for exploring better ways to support healthy soil, water quality, and biodiversity.

-We plan to use our machinery to help assist with this kind of research.
-Since our field machines are involved in every step of the crop lifecycle (including soil preparation, planting, pest control, and harvesting), we can obtain detailed field data, while doing useful field work, at no additional cost.
+We will use our machinery to assist with this kind of research.
+Since our field machines are involved in every step of the crop lifecycle (including soil preparation, planting, pest control, and harvesting), we obtain detailed field data, while doing useful field work, at no additional cost.
 Our machines use precision GPS and onboard cameras, so we can obtain measurements of the life history of each individual plant.

 We will work with farmers and academic researchers who want this level of data to carry out research on various kinds of new farming practices.
 Research areas we would like to explore include: